 The MPLS Division is committed to gender equality and advancing women’s careers in science, technology, engineering, and maths (STEM) within higher education and in industry.
 Each department within MPLS has devoted time, energy and resources to addressing gender equality and has sought to embed best practices in their policies, practices, and culture.

-Ten departments within MPLS have been granted Athena SWAN awards.
-As of August 2017, three departments hold Silver awards and seven departments hold Bronze awards.
+All ten academic departments within MPLS have been granted Athena SWAN awards.
+As of August 2019, three departments hold Silver awards and seven departments hold Bronze awards.

 Silver awards: Chemistry, Mathematical Institute, and Physics